Chapter 10 : Determination

 Harry walked over to him quietly and decided that it might be best that he introduce himself to the boy.
 Ginny, catching on, followed him over to the window.

 ‘Hiya,’ Harry said, watching as Marcus turned to face him, a somber expression still in his eyes.
 ‘I just wanted introduce myself.
 I’m-’

 ‘-Harry Potter,’ Marcus finished for him, holding out his hand and shaking Harry’s.

 ‘Yes, well I guess everyone knows then,’ Harry said and smiled at the dark haired boy.
 ‘I didn’t realize that people outside of Britain knew who I was.’

-‘All of Durmstrang know because of the Tri-Wizard tournament,’ Marcus said casually, ‘but my mom told me about you anyway.’
+‘All of Durmstrang know because of the Tri-Wizard tournament,’ Marcus said casually.

-‘Oh,’ Harry said dumbly, slightly embarrassed that he had assumed his fame had travelled world wide.
+‘Oh,’ Harry said dumbly, embarrassed that he had assumed his fame had travelled world wide.

 ‘You don’t really seem to want to be here,’ Harry said quietly to the curly haired boy, hoping that he wasn’t being too forward.

 ‘I don’t.
 I had to leave my school and friends behind, and now I’ll be sleeping in a room with six strangers.
 How would you feel?’